echmet/CEval/README.md

 3. Run

   In order for CEval to use the **HVL_MT** library, the hvl_mt library (usually named **hvl_mt.so, hvl_mt.dll, hvl_mt.dylib**) must be placed in the same directory as CEval's executable.

+  **Remark:** If the Qwt and libHPCS libraries were built to be linked dynamically (the default), it is necessary to make the libraries (usually named **qwt.so, qwt.dll, qwt.dylib** and **libHPCS.so, libHPCS.dll, libHPCS.dylib**) available to the operating system's dynamic linker.
+This can be achieved by various ways.
+The libraries can be copied to a directory where the linker is set up to look (i.e. **/usr/lib, C:\Windows\system32**) or to the same directory as CEval binary.
+On Linux systems the **LD_LIBRARY_PATH** environment variable can be adjusted to include paths to the necessary libraries.

 Pre-built binaries
 ---